 • And more…

 Therapists and psychiatrists have different roles and serve different purposes.
 People visit a psychiatrist when they are looking to get evaluated for potential psychiatric medications.
 People see a therapist when they are looking to process emotions, work through a difficult time, identify/improve patterns that create obstacles, or any other reason emotional work would be beneficial.
 So to answer your question, both can be helpful – but for different reasons.
 I always recommend starting with a therapist and assess from there whether a psychiatrist referral is necessary.
-I am connected with other psychiatrists in the community and can provide referrals if we determine that your child may benefit from both therapy and psychiatry.
+I am connected with other psychiatrists in the community and can provide referrals if we determine that you may benefit from both therapy and psychiatry.

-Therapeutic Approaches I Use in Teen Therapy
+Therapeutic Approaches I Use in Young Adult Therapy

 Cognitive Behavioral Therapy (CBT)